mijo2/Navigation-RL/Report.md

 2. Soft update parameter TAU: 1e-3
 3. Learning rate: 5e-4
 4. GAMMA: 0.99
 5. Memory buffer size: 1e5

-# Results
+These hyper-parameter values proved to be more effective and batch size 64 was the fastest one to train.
+Memory buffer size of 5th order proved to be efficient as larger memory buffers proved to be costly and slow.
+This learning rate was better compared to 1e-4 and 1e-5 based on speed(efficiency increase per unit time) of the training.

-## Training results
+# Plot of Rewards

 The plot scores vs episodes